|

 their own sinfulness and inability to keep

-God’s perfect standards and served as a
+God’s perfect standard which served as a

 tutor to lead them to Christ and his